This Dividend Discount Model Tells Us The Value Of 5 Dividend Stocks

 For example, let’s say you want a 10% return on investment from XYZ Company.
 Speaking of examples, let’s pull this all together into a Gordon Growth Model example calculation for XYZ.

-Gordon Growth Model Example 1: XYZ Company
+Gordon Growth Model: Hypothetical Example for XYZ Company

 Here are our dividend discount model assumptions for XYZ Company that we just developed.